There are few greater joys in life than the love we feel from our pets.

-There are a few different angles to look at when considering this question, as sleeping with your pets does have both its positive and its negative sides.
-Let’s take a look at what some sleep studies have to say on the matter, as well as what additional considerations might be pertinent, before making the decision to let your fur children up on the bed with you.
+There are a few different angles to look at when considering this question.
+Sleeping with your pets does have positive and negative sides.
+Let’s take a look at what some sleep studies have to say on the matter, as well as what additional considerations might be pertinent, before making the decision to let your dogs and cats up on the bed with you.

 Benefits of Sleeping With Your Pet

-When considering the benefits, the easiest argument to make in favor of pets on the bed is that it will help you and your pet develop a much deeper, stronger bond.
+The easiest argument to make in favor of pets in the bedroom is that it will help you and your pet develop a much deeper, stronger bond.

-When you and your pet are sleeping, you are both at your most vulnerable, and sleeping next to each other can help you develop the type of bond and trust that is vital to a healthy pet-owner relationship.
-Your pets love being around you, and falling asleep by your side is a way of showing just how strong their trust in you can be.
+When you and your pet are sleeping, you are both at your most vulnerable.
+Sleeping next to each other can help you develop the type of bond and trust that is vital to a healthy pet-owner relationship.
+Your pets love being around you.g Letting your dog or cat sleep by your side is a way of showing just how strong their trust in you can be.

 Improved Quality of Life

 Multiple studies—Brown et. al (2018) and Wells (2009)—have tried to answer the question of whether or not sleeping with pets provides an improvement in the quality of sleep for owners, especially for those with chronic pain or fatigue.
-Neither study found a significant change for patients, but both concluded that owners much prefer sleeping with their pets simply because it provides them with a better quality of life.
+Neither study found a significant change for the patients These two studies did however conclude that owners much prefer sleeping with their pets simply because it provides themselves with a better quality of life.
 They feel less depressed or lonely, more physically and mentally engaged, and more emotionally stable when their pets are with them.

 Just as cuddling your significant other can improve your sleep, it’s easy to assume that pets provide a similar benefit.
-Studies have shown that cuddling in general can release the hormone oxytocin, helping your body feel more relaxed, easing stress, and helping you fall asleep.
-As one study from 2015 found, cuddling their dogs can have the added benefit of helping owners feel more secure and comfortable as they start to doze off.
+Studies have shown that cuddling in general can release the hormone oxytocin.
+This hormone helps your body feel more relaxed, easing stress, and helping you fall asleep.
+As one study from 2015 found, pet owners that cuddle their dogs can have the added benefit of helping owners feel more secure and comfortable as they start to doze off.